Ndoubledot/fits-data-reduction/README.md

 A thorough example is given which can walk the reader through the make functions

-the raw data for the example has been provided by Devanand Ullas, taken Devastal optical Telescope
+the raw data for the example has been provided by Devanand Ullas, which is taken using Devastal optical Telescope

 Thank you so much devanand for the data